Does affordable housing depreciate nearby property values?

 “When you frame it as housing for seniors, teachers, police officers, etc., concerns about increased crime become much less.
 Let’s keep in mind that teenage and young adult men are most at risk of criminality; affordable housing is not usually targeting this demographic,” she said.

-In a Nextdoor post discussing a proposed low-income project in northwest Bakersfield, most homeowners in the area said they rejected the idea of bringing that type of property into the neighborhood.
+In a Nextdoor post discussing a proposed low-income project in Bakersfield, California, most homeowners in the area said they rejected the idea of bringing that type of property into the neighborhood.

 Most said they planned on either objecting to the project at a city planning meeting or voicing their concerns to the city through email.

-“This location is directly adjacent to the Evansport/Palms development.
-This is an area where homes are all valued at $500,000 +.
+“This is an area where homes are all valued at $500,000 +.
 Think of the devaluation of the homes if this project is approved and completed.
 Not to mention that most of the folks who would live in these small units are mostly unemployed or living on government assistance, “ Mac Anderson wrote on the public forum.

-But, putting new affordable housing developments in more secluded areas away from existing neighborhoods may not be an option.
+But putting new affordable housing developments in more secluded areas away from existing neighborhoods may not be a viable option.

 “Land prices, construction timelines and permitting costs tend to be higher and longer in existing neighborhoods, but the costs of connecting infrastructure to new neighborhoods can be expensive,” Pfeiffer said.